 The Lord knows the ways of the blameless and their inheritance shall be forever.

-They shall not be disgraced in an evil time, in days of famine they shall be filled.
+They shall not be put to shame in an evil time, in days of famine they shall have abundance.

-But the wicked shall perish, the Lord’s enemies shall vanish when they glorify and exalt themselves; like smoke they shall vanish away.
+But the wicked shall perish, and the enemies of the Lord, when they glorify and exalt themselves; like smoke they shall pass away.

-The sinner borrows and will never repay, the righteous shows mercy and gives.
+The sinner borrows and will not repay, but the righteous shows mercy and gives.

-For those blessing him shall inherit the earth, those cursing him shall utterly perish.
+For those who bless him shall inherit the earth, those who curse him shall utterly perish.

-The Lord rightly directs a man’s steps; and he shall delight in his way.
+The steps of a man are established by the Lord, and he will delight in his way.

-When he stumbles, he shall not be cast down, for the Lord upholds him with his hand.
+When he stumbles, he shall not be cast away, for the Lord upholds him with his hand.

-Once I was young, now I am old, yet I have not seen the righteous forsaken nor his children begging bread.

-Day in and day out, he is merciful and lends, and his children shall be blessed.
+I have been young and now am old, yet I have not seen the righteous forsaken or his children begging bread; he is merciful and lends, and his children shall be blessed.

-Depart from evil and do good, and dwell forevermore.
+Depart from evil and do good; so you shall abide forever.

-For the Lord loves judgment and will never forsake his saints; they shall be kept safe forever.
-But the children of the ungodly shall be utterly destroyed.
+For the Lord loves justice; he will not forsake his saints; they shall be kept safe forever.
+But the children of the ungodly shall be destroyed.

 The righteous shall inherit the earth and dwell in it forever.

-The mouth of the righteous shall speak wisdom, his tongue talk of judgment.
+The mouth of the righteous shall meditate on wisdom, and his tongue shall speak of justice.

-The law of God is in his heart, none of his steps shall stumble.
+The law of God is in his heart, and his steps shall not slip.

-The wicked watches the righteous and seeks to slay him.
+The wicked watches the righteous in order to slay him.

-The Lord will not leave him in his hands nor condemn at all when he judges him.
+The Lord will not abandon him to his hands nor condemn when he judges him.

-Wait on the Lord, endure patiently his way, and he will exalt you to inherit the earth; you shall see the sinners utterly destroyed.
+Wait on the Lord, and keep his way, and he will exalt you to inherit the earth; you shall see the destruction of sinners.

 I have seen the ungodly greatly exalted, lifting himself up like the cedars of Lebanon.

-Yet I passed by and, behold, he was no more, I sought him out but his place could not be found.
+Yet I passed by and, behold, he was no more; I sought him out but his place could not be found.

-Preserve innocence, be witness to uprightness, for such is what remains for the peaceful.
+Preserve innocence, and behold uprightness, for such is the posterity of the peaceful.

-But the transgressors shall be utterly destroyed, what remains for the ungodly is utter destruction.
+But the transgressors shall be utterly destroyed; the posterity of the ungodly shall be cut off.

-But the Lord is the salvation of the righteous, their defender in times of affliction.
+But salvation of the righteous is from the Lord, and he is their protector in the time of tribulation.

-And the Lord shall help them and deliver them, he shall deliver them from sinners and save them because they have hoped in him.
+And the Lord will help them and deliver them; he will deliver them from sinners and save them, because they have hoped in him.

 Glory.
 Both now.
 Alleluia.